TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 19/1 Kings 19.5.md

 ---

-And he lay down and slept under a juniper-tree; and, behold, an angel touched him, and said unto him, Arise and eat.
+He lay down and slept under a juniper tree; and behold, an angel touched him, and said to him, "Arise and eat!"